stappersg/vBook/src/reference/vSL/delivery.md

 ## Delivery sub-system

-The delivery subsystem uses

-These methods can be called at any vSMTP stages.
+The delivery subsystem uses specific actions.
+They can be called at any vSMTP stages.

 ### Delivering local mails

-For incoming mail, vSMTP can locally deliver it using :
+The incoming mail traffic can locally be delivered using :

 - The [Mbox] format
 - The [Maildir] format